Ramsaikolnati/Ramsaikolnati/README.md

 - 👁️ **Real-Time Object Detection (OpenCV)**
   - Implemented object detection using **OpenCV + Python**.
-  - Use case: detect objects in real-time from webcam.
+  - Use case: detect objects in real-time from webcam using SSD MobileNet Architecture and YOLO.
   - Learned: computer vision basics, frame-by-frame analysis.

 ---